FD: Work for Us

 Under general supervision, the purpose of the position is to perform fire prevention, fire suppression, rescue duties and act as Firefighter-EMT / Paramedic.
 Employees in this classification perform highly skilled, technical level work.
 Position is responsible for providing life and property protection.
 Performs related work as required.

-- Must be 21 years of age by date of hire.
+- Must 18 years of age to apply.

 - High school diploma or GED.